emissary-ingress/emissary/reference/filter-reference.md

    (`example.com:1234`) parts are used; the path part of the URL is ignored.
  - stateTTL: How long Ambassador will wait for the user to submit credentials to the IDP and receive a response to that effect from the IDP
+ - `insecureTLS` disables TLS verification when speeking to an `https://` IDP.
+This is discouraged in favor of either using plain `http://` or [installing a self-signed certificate](#installing-self-signed-certificates).
- - audience: the OIDC audience
+ - audience: The OIDC audience.
  - clientID: The client ID you get from your IDP.
  - secret: The client secret you get from your IDP.
  - `maxStale`: How long to keep stale cache OIDC replies for.
 This